ol-msc/ppdm_ml/README.md

 ### Last update: 20.06.2021

-This is a link for instalation tutorial for Syft 0.2.9 which actually is deprecated by the time of writing , but still installation steps are the same. https://blog.openmined.org/how-to-setup-pysyft-on-windows-10/
+This is a link for instalation tutorial for Syft 0.2.9 (Also applicable for higher versions 0.5.* and 0.6.0) which actually is deprecated by the time of writing , but still installation steps are the same. https://blog.openmined.org/how-to-setup-pysyft-on-windows-10/